Create an ad unit

 - This feature is not intended to be the primary method by which ad units are created in DoubleClick for Publishers.
 If you wish to regularly create new ad units from what is defined in your tags, we recommend integrating your CMS with the DFP API to create ad units via the standard InventoryService methods.

-- To use this feature, click the Inventory tab, click Network settings, and select Get suggestions for new ad units.
+- To use this feature, select Inventory tab, then Network settings > Get suggestions for new ad units.

 You might want to add a new ad unit to an ad tag before defining it in DoubleClick for Publishers if you want to accrue seven day's worth of impressions and run forecasts for it before traffickers can start targeting line items to it.